Jim Nielsen’s Blog

 How do you write about the value of silence?
 It’s kind of absurd when you think about it.
 Do you use words to extol the value of something whose essence is the very absence of words?
 It’s like making a painting of the invisible.
 Do you use visible means to depict something that exists outside of the visible?
 Nonetheless, here I am with this blog...

-↑ these items are from RSS.
-Visit the blog itself at https://blog.jim-nielsen.com/ to find other articles and to appreciate the author's digital home.
+↑ These items are from RSS.
+Visit the blog itself at https://blog.jim-nielsen.com/ to find everything else and to appreciate author's digital home.